 64

-64 pages across all PDFs in the dataset.
-Build a single context string by joining all page contents:
+Here, we can see 64 pages across all the PDFs.
+Next, we build a single context string by joining all the page contents:

 def format_docs(docs):